PredixDev/px-list-bare-design/README.md

-# List Bare
+# px-list-bare-design

 The Predix UI List Bare module simply removes bullets and indents from lists.
 This module is a fork of the [inuitcss list-bare module](https://github.com/inuitcss/objects.list-bare).

 ## Dependency

-Predix UI's List Bare module depends on one other Px module:
+The px-list-bare-design module depends on one other Px module:

 * [px-defaults-design](https://github.com/PredixDev/px-defaults-design)